sbooth/SFBAudioEngine/README.md

 * All formats supported by libsndfile
 * All formats supported by Core Audio
 * DSD to PCM conversion for DSD64
-* DSD over PCM (DoP) for DSF and DSDIFF on supported hardware

 In addition to playback, SFBAudioEngine supports reading and writing of metadata for most supported formats.